 Another option is to take a helicopter to tour Na Pali.
 You’ll be able to fly along the coast, taking in the views.
 After, you can do the relatively shorter hike to HanaKapiai Beach, which is a 4-mile hike.
 It ends at the beautiful white sand beach and waterfalls.
 Still adventurous, but a little less strenuous if you don’t want to spend several days hiking and camping.

 Kapa?a, HI 96746

 Why Choose an Adventure Wedding Photographer to Photograph Your Hawaii Wedding?

 Producing epic and amazing photos is my passion.
 Starting your new life together in Hawaii with those images as proof is something I take with care and anticipation.
 There are really not many places on earth where you can have sandy beaches, soaring cliffs, waterfalls, valleys, hiking trails, and green rolling hills all within reach.

 The literal meaning of the word “aloha” is so much more than hello and goodbye.
 It means “the presence of breath” and is a word that symbolizes living and treating each other with respect.
 What a wonderful word to breathe to your loved one as you get married in Hawaii.

 If you’re considering a Hawaiian adventurous wedding or if you plan on eloping, I’d love be a part of your adventure in capturing your story.
 I’ll guide you and capture you together as you say “aloha” to your life together.
-Contact me above at the contact link and receive a $250 discount when you book.
+Contact me above at the contact link and receive a $250 credit towards your wedding album when you book.
 Just mention this website.